VictorFilimonov/aerothemeplazma/README.md

 /usr/share/fonts

 Make sure to keep them all tidy in a separate folder from the rest.
-I've included the Segoe UI font which is the default font used in Windows Vista and Windows 7, which also belongs in /usr/share/fonts directory.
 As for the actual font configurations, in KDE settings, go to Appearance -> Fonts, and then apply the following
 settings: